Bayesian Differential Privacy through Posterior Sampling: Problem Setting

+Our first assumption is uniform smoothness for all parameters. \begin{assumption}[Lipschitz continuity] We assume there exists some $L < \infty$ such that:

+\end{assumption} In other words, this assumption says that the log probability is Lipschitz with respect to $\xdistChar$ for any parameter value.
+Consider Example~\ref{ex:finite} for the Bernoulli model.
+It is easy to see that a model with $\Delta$-sized intervals satisfies the above assumption with $L = \ln 1/\Delta$.

-However, it may be difficult for this assumption to hold uniformly over $\Params$.
-This can be seen by a counterexample for the Bernoulli family of distributions.
-Consequently, we relax it by only requiring that \Bay{}'s \emph{prior} probability $\bel$ is concentrated in the parts of the family for which the likelihood is smoothest: \begin{assumption}[Relaxed Lipschitz continuity] Let $d(\cdot,\cdot)$ be a metric on $\Reals$ and let
+However, it may be difficult for this assumption to hold uniformly over $\Params$ in general.
+This can be seen by the following counterexample for the Bernoulli family of distributions: when the parameter is $0$, then any sequence $x = 0, 0, \ldots$ has probability $1$, while any sequence containing a $1$ has probability $0$.
+The same thing occurs when we take $\Delta \to 0$ in Example~\ref{ex:finite}.
+To avoid such problems, we relax the assumption by only requiring that \Bay{}'s \emph{prior} probability $\bel$ is concentrated in the regions of the family for which the likelihood is smoothest: \begin{assumption}[Stochastic Lipschitz continuity;~\citealp{norkin1986stochastic}] First, define the subset of parameter values

-be the set of parameters for which Lipschitz continuity holds with Lipschitz constant $L$.
-Then there is some constant $c \constg > 0$ such that, for all $L \geq 0$:
+to be those parameters for which Lipschitz continuity holds with Lipschitz constant $L$.
+Then, there are some constants $c, L_{0} > 0$ such that, for all $L \geq L_{0}$:

 \end{assumption} By not requiring uniform smoothness, this weaker assumption is easier to meet but still yields useful guarantees.
-In fact, in Section~\ref{sec:examples}, we demonstrate that this assumption is satisfied by several example distribution families.
+In fact, in Section~\ref{sec:examples}, we demonstrate that this assumption is satisfied by many important example distribution families.
+However, it will be illustrative to consider the discrete Bernoulli family example at this point.